2024 Minnesota House of Representatives district 27B special election: General election

 Throughout the election, Lawrence campaigned on anti-abortion policies, controlling Minnesota's budget, and protecting gun ownership.
 In a landslide victory, Lawrence won with over 84% of the total vote.
 Brown congratulated Lawrence, stating that he hoped Lawrence "has continuity and does a good job in the House".
 Lawrence was sworn in on April 2, 2024, and the DFL retained their majority in the House, having 70 seats compared to the 64 seats controlled by the Republicans.
-He was elected to a full term in the House in the 2024 election.
+He was elected to a full term in the House in the regular 2024 election.